GARDENING ON THE DRY SIDE

 Consulting | Speaking | Horticultural Writing | Teaching

-Gardening in the Southwest is a delight to me and I want to share my enthusiasm for all the great plants, native and otherwise, that can be grown in Southwestern gardens.
+Gardening in the South Texas is as much a delight to me as gardening in the desert once was.
+I want to share my enthusiasm for all the great plants, native and otherwise, that can be grown in Texas and the Southwest.

 For 25 years, I lived, worked and gardened in the Phoenix metropolitan area.
-The building of that garden and all the lessons learned there are the subject of my book Intertwined Lives (in press, University of Arizona Press).
+The building of that garden and all the lessons learned there are the subject of my book A Place All Our Own (University of Arizona Press).
 Arizona and that garden, as well the gardens of good friends there, gave me a strong appreciation for how many exquisite plants there are that are tough enough to thrive with the twin challenges of drought and heat.

-In 2012, I moved to Castroville (just west of San Antonio), Texas at the tail end of the greatest drought Texas had ever recorded.
+In 2012, I moved just west of San Antonio to Castroville, Texas at the tail end of the greatest drought Texas had ever recorded.
 This part of Texas marks the eastern end of what I have long considered the warm, low elevation portion of the Southwest; a region that extends from the southern California to Central and South Texas.
 While the western end, where I lived for many years, is drier and hotter than the eastern edge where I now live, the entire region shares a wide array of species that thrive in gardens and landscapes in the region.
 For years, I have worked with horticulturalists, designers, nursery owners and gardeners throughout this region, and three of my books were written for use throughout the entire area.
+Now my husband and I are building two gardens here - one which is composed of strictly local natives, and the other blends both natives and well-adapted species.
+Both gardens are telling us a lot about what drought tolerant means here and which plants are best suited to this area.

 The Texas Getting Started Garden Guide was designed to give Texas gardeners a set of plants well-adapted to the vagaries and range of Texas’ many growing conditions and fickle climate.
 With profiles of 170 species, the book includes traditional regional specialties, as well less commonly seen choices.
 Many are native, but all are well-suited to their zone.
 Each profile includes a photograph, information on where to plant, tips on care as well as icons to indicate Texas natives, drought tolerance, preference for sun or shade and attraction butterflies and humming birds.
 The book also includes sections on coping with deer, dealing with invasive plants and the location of public gardens in the state.
 With the increasing emphasis on water conservation, Texas Getting Started Garden Guide offers help to both new and experience gardeners on water saving strategies in the garden as well as how to reduce or replace a lawn.
 I hope Texas gardeners find in this book a mix of plants that help them save precious water and still create an exuberant garden.